 A LEED professional credential denotes proficiency in today’s sustainable design, construction and operations standards.
 Part of that proficiency is staying up to date on the latest industry innovations.
 LEED professionals are thus required to maintain their credential by earning Continuing Education (CE) credits.

 And this is exactly what the Green Building Research Institute (GBRI) will help LEED professionals earn through their recent collaboration with Wattics – a company known for developing energy management software.
-GBRI has listed FREE Wattics webinars on their website allowing LEED professionals to earn CE credit by watching the webinar, and then completing the corresponding quiz.
+GBRI has listed FREE Wattics webinars on their website that LEED professionals would just need to watch, and then complete the corresponding quiz to earn CE credit.

 In the words of Felicia Fuller, Operations Manager, GBRI, “GBRI is very excited to be partnering with Wattics.
 We feel the material already being developed by Wattics is very much in line with what we offer here at GBRI.
 Getting the courses approved for CE credit allows those already viewing them to also receive credit which makes them that much more appealing!”